1of2

 Austin Osman Spare

-1886-1956 (UK)
+1886-1956 (ENGLAND)

-Offbeat, contrary and London-born, Spare was a trained draughtsman and child prodigy, who gained notoriety as the youngest painter ever to be accepted into the Royal Academy’s Summer Exhibition in 1904.
+Offbeat, contrary and London-born, Austin Osman Spare was a trained draughtsman and child prodigy, who gained notoriety as the youngest painter ever to be accepted into the Royal Academy’s Summer Exhibition in 1904.
 Yet it was his profound interest in magic, sexuality, the unconscious, and the occult, which came to dominate his art, now highly-prized for its relentless and lifelong depiction of the other.

 Not Without My Ghosts: The Artist as medium, Drawing Room (London) 2020